 Through counseling, advocacy, crisis intervention, case management, family intervention and group work, social workers help people solve personal and family problems.
 All social workers must be licensed and Mount Mary’s accredited social work program prepares you to become a licensed social worker.
 Learn more about social work career opportunities.

-Mount Mary offers an accredited four-year Bachelor of Arts in Social Work degree.
+Mount Mary offers an accredited four-year Bachelor of Social Work degree.
 You can complete the program on a full-time or part-time basis (though the

 part-time option will lengthen the program completion time).
 The program offers courses